jmilkiewicz/OverheadCourse/signups/index.markdown

 - 2 hours on Saturday + 0.5 h unsupervised game,
 - 2 hours on Sunday + 0.5 h unsupervised game,

-**Last spot available for the {% include padelEssentials.markdown %}s workshop for players with a Playtomic rating of around 2.5.**

 ### 🎁 Extras

 To ensure that participants stay energized and focused, we will be providing a variety of (healthy) snacks.